scalable-web-systems/docker-swarm/README.md

 This section contains some of the key concepts part of docker swarm.

+### A Node

+A node is used to indicate a physical computing resource in the context of docker swarm.
+A node often defines a single virtual machine running docker engine.

 ### Manager Nodes

 Manager nodes distribute and schedule incoming tasks onto the Worker nodes, maintain the cluster state and perform orchestration and cluster management functions.
 Manager Nodes can also optionally run services for Worker nodes.